-However, horizontal pulling exercises can be done with barbells or dumbbells, and work the same muscles as the pull up.
-This makes them a passable substitute for pull ups, especially if you’re training at home without a pull up bar, or you’re not strong enough to do pull ups.
+However, horizontal pulling exercises are still a passable substitute for pull ups, especially if you’re training at home without a pull-up bar, or you’re not strong enough to do unassisted pull ups.

-Electrodes were attached to various different muscles, including the lats, biceps and abs, to measure how hard those muscles worked during both exercises.
+Electrodes were attached to various different muscles, including the lats, biceps, triceps and abs, to measure how hard those muscles worked during both exercises.

 There was almost no difference in lat muscle activation between pull-ups and lat pulldowns, with the researchers concluding that both exercises are “similarly effective” for working the lats.